What UK tax do I pay on my overseas pension?

 If there is a double tax agreement between the UK and the other country which stipulates that the pension should only be taxed in the UK, then you should claim a refund of the foreign taxes from the overseas authority (not HMRC).
 You should seek advice in the overseas country for this.
 HMRC should not accept a claim for foreign tax credit relief in respect of taxes which are refundable by the overseas authority.

-For more information on foreign tax credit relief, see What if I am liable to tax in two countries on the same income?.
+For more information on foreign tax credit relief, see our pages on Double taxation.

-If you need help to complete a tax return or form HS302, then we tell you where you can access this at the end of this page.
+If you need help to complete a tax return or form HS302, we tell you where you can access this below.

 You should also seek advice in the overseas country as to any action required in respect of your tax position in that country.

-Generally, yes.
+Generally, your overseas pension will count as income for tax credits and universal credit.
 However, there are limited exceptions depending on the type of pension.
 If in doubt, you should contact a welfare rights adviser through an organisation such as Citizens Advice.

 Please note that the rules for other benefits (such as pension credit) may be different.